New Zealand literature: Early works: pre-1870

 Polynesian settlers began arriving in New Zealand in the late 13th or early 14th century, and became known as Māori developing a distinct culture, including oral myths, legends, poetry, songs (waiata), and prayers.
-Public speaking on the marae, a communal and sacred gathering place, was (and remains) a particularly important part of Māori culture, and performance was a key part of the oral tradition; for example, Maori women perform karanga (a ceremonial call) as part of the pōwhiri (welcoming ceremony).
-Māori did not have a written language until the early 19th century, when chief Hongi Hika and his nephew Waikato worked with linguist Samuel Lee to develop a systematic written form of the language.
-As European settlers arrived, they collected many Māori oral stories and poems, which were translated into English and published, such as Polynesian Mythology (1855) by George Grey and Maori Fairy Tales (1908) by Johannes Andersen.
+Public speaking on the marae, a communal and sacred gathering place, was (and remains) a particularly important part of Māori culture, and performance was a key part of the oral tradition; for example the karanga (a ceremonial call) as part of the pōwhiri (welcoming ceremony).
+The first book published in Māori language was in 1815 called A korao (korero) no New Zealand; or, the New Zealander's first book; being an attempt to compose some lessons for the instruction of the natives, printed in Sydney and written by Thomas Kendell in collaboration with Tuai, a young chief.
+Kendell, chief Hongi Hika, his nephew Waikato and linguist Samuel Lee developed a systematic written form of Māori language at Cambridge University in England in 1820.
+The first printing press arrived in New Zealand in 1834, and the first book printed in New Zealand was a Māori translation of a catechism in 1830 by William Yate, Ko Te Katikihama III.

+As European settlers arrived in the country, they collected many Māori oral stories and poems, which were translated into English and published, such as Polynesian Mythology (1855) by George Grey and Maori Fairy Tales (1908) by Johannes Andersen.
 These stories, such as those about the god Māui, became widely known among the non-Māori population of New Zealand as well as the Māori people.
 A foundation was also laid for future Māori literature through Māori newspapers, Māori histories and literature associated with Māori religions, such as the Rātana and Pai Mārire movements.

 In the 19th century, most Pākehā New Zealanders saw themselves as British, and most publications were written by British authors for a British audience.
-It took time for a distinctly New Zealand literature to develop.
-The first printing press arrived in New Zealand in 1834, and the first book printed was a Māori translation of a catechism in 1830 by William Yate, Ko Te Katikihama III.
+While the first uses of the term "New Zealand literature" appeared in the 1860s, it was used in an aspirational sense; it took time for a distinctly New Zealand literature to develop.
 Early New Zealand books were generally narratives of visits and travel to New Zealand, such as A Narrative of a Nine Months' Residence in New Zealand in 1827 (1832) by Augustus Earle or Station Life in New Zealand (1870) by Mary Anne Barker, or scientific works such as The New Zealanders Illustrated, a rare book by natural history artist George French Angas (1847) and A History of the Birds of New Zealand (1872) by ornithologist Walter Buller.
 Early expressions of New Zealand identity in literature included, notably, Old New Zealand by "a Pakeha Maori" (Frederick Edward Maning) and Erewhon by Samuel Butler, which drew on the author's experiences of living in Canterbury for five years.